 HHLA and the truck manufacturer MAN Truck & Bus, which is owned by the Volkswagen Group, are testing automated and self-driving trucks in real-life scenarios.
-The HHLA Container Terminal Altenwerder (CTA) and an approximately 70 km-long section of the A7 motorway will serve as the test environment.
+The HHLA Container Terminal Altenwerder (CTA) will serve as an important test environment.
 “Hamburg TruckPilot” is the name of the highly innovative research and testing project for the development of automated solutions in road transport.
 The aim of the partnership is to analyse and validate the precise requirements for customer-specific deployment and integration of self-driving trucks into the automated container throughput process under realistic conditions.
 At the same time, the two companies will also be defining pioneering standards for the associated methodology and implementation.

 The Hamburg TruckPilot project is part of the strategic mobility partnership between the Free and Hanseatic City of Hamburg and Volkswagen AG.